o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md

 ![\[Project stack\]](/images/userguide/cloud_canvas/cloud-canvas-project-stack.png)

 Note the following:
 + If you select a project stack node and no AWS profile is configured, Lumberyard prompts you to provide one\.
-A profile is required for Lumberyard to display the status of your project’s resources\.
+A profile is required for Lumberyard to display the status of your project's resources\.
 For more information, see [Managing Cloud Canvas Profiles](/docs/userguide/gems/cloud-canvas/ui-credentials-manager.md)\.
 + If you select the **Project stack** node when the project has not been initialized for use with Cloud Canvas, Lumberyard prompts you to initialize the project and create a project stack\.
 For more information, see [Initializing Cloud Canvas Resource Manager](/docs/userguide/gems/cloud-canvas/ui-rm-initialize.md)\.

 ## Project Stack Status Table {#cloud-canvas-ui-rm-project-stack-status-table}